-In most cases, a first-time DUI offender in Oklahoma will be charged with a misdemeanor.
+In most cases, a first-time DUI offender in Oklahoma will be charged with misdemeanor DUI or APC.
 A misdemeanor charge is not as severe as a felony; however, you may still face penalties for a misdemeanor DUI conviction.

 The penalties for a misdemeanor DUI depend on a number of factors.
 First, whether your case is filed in municipal (city) court or state district court will determine the severity of punishments, as cases filed in state court usually incur stiffer penalties than those filed in municipal court.

 Oklahoma DUI misdemeanors carry a fine of up to $1000.00 and jail time of at least 10 days but not more than one year in the county jail.
 The sentence can be deferred resulting in no conviction or the jail time can be suspended.
 Although DUI is a serious charge, most people will not be required to do any jail time on a first-time misdemeanor DUI offense.

 If you are charged in a municipality (city) court, then the fines will generally be lower.
 If it is your first offense, it is generally possible to have the charge reduced or dismissed after certain requirements are met.
 If your charge is in Oklahoma City Municipal Court, the charge carries up to a $1200.00 fine and up to 180 days.
 If the charge is not able to be beat at trial or dismissed through motions, generally a person will pay fine and receive 180 days supervised probation and upon successful completion, the DUI is reduced or dismissed.
 Oklahoma City Municipal Court is a court of record so charges there can be used to enhance to a felony if arrested for DUI again.